andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 --

-👓 See our system for what it truly is
+👓 See our system from a **domain perspective**

+???

+We'll learn to see the software from the business domain perspective

+Visualization is important: you can't improve what you can't see!

 ---

 class: middle center

 ## Strategic Design

+???

+Everybody say "Strategic Design"

 ---